junxit/us-congress-bills-113/metadata.md

 - 2013-02-14 — Introduced in Senate
 - 2013-02-14 — Referred to the Committee on Commerce, Science, and Transportation. (text of measure as introduced: CR S788)
+- 2013-03-23 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR 2/14/2013 S788)
+- 2013-03-23 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR 2/14/2013 S788)
+- 2013-03-23 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent. (consideration: CR S2435)
+- 2013-03-23 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.(consideration: CR S2435)